 Common Equity Housing South Australia Ltd (CEHSA) was created in 2010 with the support and backing of the Community Housing Council of SA and Housing SA to assist housing cooperatives through management assistance in a climate of increased compliance demand.
 The purpose of the organisation is to strengthen, support and further develop community housing providers, especially housing co-operatives, by empowering them to build strong communities through providing administration, finance, property management and compliance support.
 Any surplus funds are invested back into additional services and infrastructure to support members.
 CEHSA is a member focussed, not-for-profit umbrella organisation with membership of volunteer member-tenant managed organisations or housing co-operatives and associations.
-Our newly appointed CEO-Transformation, Angela Carey, is committed to take the organisation in a new direction and is firmly focussed on growth and development by establishing stronger relationships across the sector and building a more sustainable financial platform.
+Our CEO, Angela Carey, is committed to take the organisation in a new direction and is firmly focussed on growth and development by establishing stronger relationships across the sector and building a more sustainable financial platform.

 Points of difference